 How to Use my Free EQ Chart & Cheat Sheet

-So, you’ve downloaded the free EQ Chart and you’re looking at all the numbers.
+So, you’ve downloaded my FREE EQ CHEAT SHEET and you’re looking at all the numbers.
 What do they mean and how do you use them to get a rockin’ mix?
 Glad you asked ;)

 Sound is Air Waves!